cognigami/idb-example/index.md

         	}
 ```

 5\.
-On each iteration, create a request to add the array element to the SimpleTable Object Store.
+On each iteration, create a request to add the array element to the SimpleTable object store.
 ```
-		getData() {
+		addData() {
 		  var store = getStore();
 		  var rows = [];
 		  rows.push({name: “Apple”, weight: 102});